shivakumarahb/draw-extrude-move-multiplayer-game/README.md

 - **BabylonJS** for rendering 3D objects.
 - **ColyseusJS** for real-time multiplayer synchronization.
 - Users can see other players' shapes and movements on the same ground plane.
+- users can join same room using room id
 - Each users Object will get unique color
 - Using mouse click to move objects
 - Added Draw Mode function